laravel/docs/homestead.md

 Homestead runs on any Windows, Mac, or Linux system, and includes Nginx, PHP, MySQL, PostgreSQL, Redis, Memcached, Node, and all of the other goodies you need to develop amazing Laravel applications.

-> {note} If you are using Windows, you may need to enable hardware virtualization (VT-x).
-It can usually be enabled via your BIOS.
-If you are using Hyper-V on a UEFI system you may additionally need to disable Hyper-V in order to access VT-x.

 <a name="included-software"></a>
 ### Included Software